10 Ways To Rebuild Team Morale At Workplace

 5. Incorporate more flexibility :

 Flexibility at the workplace does not limit to adjustable office timings.
-There are several other factors that can be considered here.
-Lightening the rules for your teams can help them adapt to situations for a successful implementation of a change.
+We can consider several other factors here.
+Lightening the rules for your teams can help them adapt to situations to implement a change successfully.

-Flexitime, work from home, job-sharing, part-time opportunities, compressed 4 day work week are a few options that can be allowed in a work environment.
-There are plenty of other ways to keep them motivated without compromising on being firm and committed to the business goals.
+Flexitime, work from home, job-sharing, part-time opportunities, compressed four day work week are a few options that can be allowed in a work environment.
+There are plenty of other ways to keep them motivated without compromising being firm and committed to the business goals.

 6. Embrace honesty:

 Teams work better in a transparent workplace.
-Loyalty and access to timely information makes a team stronger.
+Loyalty and access to timely information make the team stronger.
 The teams expect honesty so that they can plan and protect themselves.

 Communication is the best business practice in both good and bad times.
 If the situation demands, you must admit that you don’t have all the answers.
-As a sign of respect, it is important to let your employees know the truth about the organisation’s health.
-The sudden elimination of workforce can bring a visible reduction in team morale.
+As a sign of respect, it is essential to let your employees know the truth about the organization’s health.
+The sudden elimination of the workforce can bring a visible reduction in team morale.

 7. Re-establish its confidence:

-You need to encourage two-way communication in which feedback plays a major role.
-Interestingly, findings show that the level of involvement in decision making appears to be one factor that makes the most difference in boosting team morale.
+It would help if you encouraged two-way communication in which feedback plays a significant role.
+Interestingly, findings show that the level of involvement in decision-making appears to be one factor that makes the most difference in boosting team morale.

 8. Listen to what they say:

-Like other important qualities, it is equally important for you to look up and listen to maintain a balance in the work environment.
-It gives your employees an opportunity to voice their opinions, which they might find difficult, otherwise.
+Like other essential qualities, it is equally crucial for you to look up and listen to maintain a balance in the work environment.
+It allows your employees to voice their opinions, which they might find difficult otherwise.

-It takes tremendous patience to use effective listening skills but over time you can notice the positive benefits that help in effective team building.
+It takes tremendous patience to use practical listening skills.
+Still, over time you can notice the positive benefits that help in effective team building.

 9. Involve the team in decision making:

 Participation in the decision-making process improves workplace relationships.
-Nowadays, many companies are moving away from using the term ‘employees’ and adopted the concept of ‘team member’.
+Nowadays, many companies are moving away from using the term ‘employees’ and adopted the concept of ‘team members’.

 10. Develop from within:

-When your employees feel a lack of room for career advancement in the workplace, it shows in the turnover rate.
-This makes the team weaker and slowly starts disturbing the true purpose of the business.
+When your employees feel a lack of room for career advancement in the workplace, it shows the turnover rate.
+It makes the team weaker and slowly starts disturbing the true purpose of the business.